 You will need a clicker for this course.
 The clicker we use is the Response Card RF LCD by Turning Technologies.
 It is available at the bookstore.
 You can not use your cellphones as clickers.
-If you forget your clicker for a particular day, please see me directly at the end of class and I will allot 5 attendance points for that day.
-This is the maximum score you will receive.
+If you forget your clicker for a particular day, please see me immediately afterclass and I will allot 7 attendance points for that day.